UPDATE: Pei Discontinued Operations December 30th, 2021.

 Also, for me, Dosh has never earned anything at Trader Joe’s or Target — both frequent stops for us.

 Where Dosh shines is on travel deals, often with significant cash back on hotels when you book through the app.
+Still, every time the little Dosh cash back notification pops up, it feels like getting paid to do nothing, so that’s a win.

 I also use Ibotta, which has been around forever.